Tag Archives: charts

 It’s that time for a reflective reviewing the previous year.
 On a personal level, it’s been an interesting year, a year of some changes with more ahead.
 I may (or may not) talk about that more down the road.
 I’ve already shared some of the more mundane ones.
 I’m still chewing on some of the more personal ones.

 As a blog post, it makes sense to do a blog review, as self-indulgent as they are.
 This is more a milepost for me; a sort of year-end report to the board — see if it’s worth funding another year.
 (Technically, the Blog Year starts on July 4, with year zero being 2011.
 The blog is now seven-and-a-half; 741 posts tall.
-Plus it just grew one more.)
+And it just grew one more.)

 Stick around if you want, but it’s gonna be long, dry, and narcissistic…